 He also has an interest in the acoustics and the design of horns, spending five summers trying to not hurt himself while working as a horn repair/building technician and sales representative for Lawson Horns.
 He has attended several national and international symposiums representing Lawson Horns.

-An advocate for unaccompanied horn and horn ensemble music, Miller's challenging arrangements and compositions have been performed both in the US and Europe, and have been met with praise by horn virtuosi Hermann Baumann, Radovan Vlatkovic, and the American Horn Quartet.
+An advocate for unaccompanied horn and brass ensemble music, Miller's challenging arrangements and compositions have been performed both in the US and Europe, and have been met with praise by virtuosi Hermann Baumann, Radovan Vlatkovic, and the American Horn Quartet, in addition to recongition by General Keith Alexander and Major General George Franz, US Army.
 He enjoys additional work as a professional copyist, and serves as Vice President of Veritas Musica Publishing (ASCAP), founded by American composer Wayne Lu.

 His influential horn teachers include Peter Kurau, James Thatcher, Daniel Katzen, Kendall Betts, and Erwin Chandler.
-Kendall Betts also served as his mentor while apprenticing at Lawson Horns.
+Kendall Betts and Bruce Lawson also served as his mentors while apprenticing at Lawson Horns.